Hearing Aid Batteries in Salem, OR

 Types of Hearing Aid Batteries

-Standard hearing aid batteries are zinc-air, which are activated when exposed to air.
+Standard hearing aid batteries are zinc-air, activated when air exposure.
 It’s imperative to keep them sealed until you are ready to use them.
-Never buy batteries with a broken seal or opened the package.
+Never buy batteries with a broken seal or opened package.

 Battery Tips

-1. Wait five minutes after removing the batteries backing to the time you insert it into your hearing device.
+1. Wait five minutes after removing the battery backing to the time you insert it into your

 Rechargeable Hearing Aids